If your question is not answered here, please contact firstname.lastname@example.org.

-Sustainability Services is the department on campus that coordinates all of the recycling, waste diversion, and donation needs on campus.
-Check out the recycling on campus guide to learn more about how to recycle on campus.
+Sustainability Services is the department on campus that coordinates all recycling, waste diversion, and donation needs on campus.
+Check out the Recycling on Campus guide to learn more about how to recycle on campus.

-Zero-waste events means that all items consumed or used during the event do not end up in the landfill.
+At zero-waste events, all items consumed or used during the event do not end up in the landfill.
 Sustainability Services coordinates these events.
 If you'd like to make your next event zero-waste, email email@example.com to make arrangements.
-Find out more information here.

 Each year, $3.00 from every Puget Sound student's tuition money is pooled together to form the Green Fund, also known as the Green Fee.
 This fund functions to support students seeking to implement projects that improve campus sustainability.
 The Green Fund is managed by ASUPS and can be applied for each semester.
 Tell us about your idea!

 The divestment campaign is run by Puget Sound's ECO Club, which functions to channel student voices regarding environmental concerns in the Puget Sound Community and to educate and raise awareness about environmental justice.
 You can read the Statement on Divestment, published by the Board of Trustees in May 2016, or join ECO by emailing firstname.lastname@example.org.